steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

     Review all mesh generation settings for delivered models.
     Attenuation Decay.
         It is 0.9 in the thesis but there are values of 0.6 in the sample data set.

-#### UI
-    Create a video or an animation?
-    Workflow page
-        Illustrate with images from Explorer!
 #### Solver
     Runtime error does not propagate back to UI.
         The runtime failure happens during the DependencyManager processing (FileGenerate) so it is not synchronous with the Put request.